civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 First fix for the PBEM (PBEM is still incomplete though).
 Fixed: Coastal fortress and flak guns now work.
 Fixed: Sea city sprite bug.
-Added: function so that the population is displayed in the CityPopSoinner can be used elsewhere in the program.
+Added: function so that the population is displayed in the CityPopSpinner can be used elsewhere in the program.
 Fixed: Bug in Scenario Editor that prevents displaying of more then three city style buttons in the city tab.
 Well these so far these buttons don't have icons